maheshopsmx/isd-quick-install/mahesh-curl/case2/README.md

 # How to install

-It uses the pre-templated manifest using helm, it is stored in git repo and raw data is used to install the package with shell script
+1. It uses the pre-templated manifest using helm, it is stored in git repo and raw data is used to install the package with shell script

+2. Install.sh is responsible for creating the namespace and downlaod the raw template file and install using kubectl command and port-foward the service

 ## Dependency